corsairmarks/combined_stellaris_enhancements_and_fixes/mod/README.md

 In default (unmodded) Stellaris, when a player conquers a primitive planet (or ringworld segment), he/she is given free districts based on the number of Pops conquered.
 The city districts are the wrong type for machine and hive empires, and players receive farming districts on worlds that previously housed a lithoid primitive civilization.
 Despite some changes in 3.2 "Herbert" for infiltrated and enlightened primitives, most primitives still do not receive districts based on what food they consume.
 The AI does not receive any bonus districts or buildings except for primitive enlightenment.

 It's my opinion that these free districts represent repurposing existing infrastructure for the conqueror's use.
 To that end, this mod gives the proper type of city, nexus, or hive districts as appropriate for the conquering empire type.
-Second, planets (or ringworld segments) inhabited by lithoid civilizations receive mining districts (or extra ringworld housing) as opposed to farming districts/segments.
+Second, planets (or ringworld segments) inhabited by lithoid civilizations receive mining districts as opposed to farming districts.
 Rogue servitors get organic sanctuaries instead of some of the nexus districts, because preserving some developed areas allows bio-trophies to live in their "natural habitat."
 Finally, the AI benefits from these free districts in order to even the playing field.

 ## A Bit More Detail